Updated January 2023.

 Take Free Outdoor Fitness Classes

 The Downtown Austin Alliance Foundation hosts multiple weekly fitness classes at Republic Square with its partners.
-Classes have included yoga, dance cardio and barre, just to name a few.
-Check out the event calendar to RSVP for a class.
+Classes have included yoga, dance, cardio and barre, just to name a few.
+Check out the Republic Square event calendar to RSVP for a class.
+Outdoor fitness classes also can often be found at Indeed Tower Park.

 Get Your Om on at YTX